popdynamite5511/popdynamite5511/README.md

 ### Hello there 👋

 - 🌱 I’m currently learning Java
-- 🔭 Making Minecraft mods and hacked clients for bizzare versions of the game
+- 🔭 I'm currently making Minecraft mods and hacked clients for bizzare versions of the game
 - 😄 Pronouns: Amog/Us

 <!--